styled-components/styled-components/.github/ISSUE_TEMPLATE.md

 1. Do you have a usage question?
 =============================
-- Look for old & closed issues (but please avoid replying to them if they're old)
+- Look for prior or closed issues (but please avoid replying to them if they're old)
 - Check the docs: https://www.styled-components.com/docs
 - Look for/ask questions on stack overflow: https://stackoverflow.com/questions/ask?tags=styled-components
 - Start a thread on our Spectrum help channel: https://spectrum.chat/styled-components/help